Plant-Based Knitting Yarns: What to Choose, and Where to Buy

 In some places, people shear sheep too early, so they struggle to stay warm and can develop hypothermia.
 In addition, many sheep go through mulesing, where workers cut away strips of skin to reduce flystrike, often without pain relief.

 Also, when sheep age and produce less wool, some farmers kill them rather than keep caring for them.
 If you do wear wool, choose wool brands that don’t slaughter the sheep, and only shear them.
-Options include vegetarian wool or sheepskins..
+Options include vegetarian wool or sheepskins.

-How to recycle knitting yarns
+Where to recycle knitting yarns

 If you have an old jumper or a failed project, you can reclaim yarn in a calm, methodical way.
 Unravel it, wind it into a loose hank, wash it gently, let it dry fully, then wind it into a ball.
+And send to Knit for Peace.

 Volunteer knitters to help others

 If you want to knit for animals, call your local shelter or rescue first.
 Needs vary, and some have strict rules for hygiene and safety.
 Many will welcome small blankets, if they don’t snag.
+Snuggles Project has suitable patterns for registered shelters to receive them.

 Choose washable fibres (cotton or recycled cotton works well), keep sizes sensible, avoid loose loops, and skip buttons or dangly ties.